 Strict consistency is when the system always returns the results of the most recent write operation.
 There is no inconsistency.
 It is hard to implement as it assumes a global clock and compares the read and write timings.
-There is some delay in propagation of messages as well.
+Further, strict consistency require that updates are instantly propagated to all machines.
+But there is some delay in propagation of messages as well.
 Suppose a copy at location A gets modified and A sends a notification to B about its write which takes 1ms to travel.
 If B gets a read request before the message from A has arrived but after A has been modified, B will not know that there has been an update.
 This is one of the reasons why it is so hard to implement.
+This is the strongest consistency guarantee.